Jitendra-DataScientist/CyberSapient/README.md

-this branch contains code (and readme!) that was either generated from chatgpt/deepseek, didn't really test this
+**this branch contains code (and readme!) that was either generated from chatgpt/deepseek, didn't really test these code.**

 # Communication Skills Coach